NomiMalik0207/PedSynth-and-PedGNN-for-Pedestrian-Intention-Prediction/README.md

 |     Softmax                   |     [-1, 2]        |     [-1, 2]         |

 The input to the network contains, for each frame, 26*3 elements (for PedSynth) because in CARLA there are 26 different joints, and we input the 3D (x,y, cs) coordinates of them.

+##PedSynth dataset
+To regenrate the synthetic dataset like PedSynth, you can find all the information [here](https://github.com/wielgosz-info/carla-pedestrians/blob/main/README.md).
+For theoratical insights about PedSynth, you can find technical report [here](https://arxiv.org/abs/2305.00204).
+You can also download [PedSynth](https://project-arcane.eu/datasets/basic-pedestrians-crossing/) used in our experiments.